 B.E.A.R. stands for Be Enthusiastic About Reading

-Each night, students will bring home a Bag O Books.
-The bag will come home every night and will be returned to school every morning.
+Each night, students will bring home a book to read - usually a chapter book.
+A book will come home every night and will be returned to school every morning.
 During Reading Workshop in our classroom, students read books from their book boxes.
 At the end of Reading Workshop each day, students will choose one or two books to take home to fulfill the 15 minute reading goal that I ask of them each night.
 Books finished at home will be added to the students Reading Logs at school.

 Researchers have found that time spent reading is the main indicator of reading success as students progress through elementary school.
 Obviously, students who spend more time independently engaged in text are exposed to more words, more facts, and more background knowledge than their peers who only read when asked to do so with their teacher while they are in school.
 For this reason, I have set a goal for all students to read for at least 15 minutes each night during the school week.
 The minutes should be recorded in the BEAR Log and returned to school each day with a parent signature.

-A total of 15 minutes for five days each week will be the goal for each month.
-If students cannot meet the 15-minute goal on a given day, the time can be made-up on another day or during the weekend.
+A total of 20-30 minutes for four days each week will be the goal for each month.
+If students cannot meet the 20-30 minute goal on a given day, the time can be made-up on another day or during the weekend.
 I do understand that many students are involved in other activities that make some nights of the week very busy!

 Reading Workshop is one of the most valuable times of our day.
 Using Reading Workshop as a springboard along with other Northwest District reading/writing/spelling initiatives, we are going to have an AWESOME school year.
 I look forward to learning about your child as a reader.
 I look forward to hearing their thoughts on literature, and helping those reluctant readers become LOVERS of READING.
 My goal is for every child to not only enjoy reading, but to become a life long reader.
 Reading does open so many doors.
 You can travel anywhere in the world inside the pages of a book.
 I can't wait to open THAT door for your child!
 We are going to have such a great year at Clara Love!